 The Bottom Line

-So, we need to maintain a systematic discipline that can further help decrease the pollutions in our surroundings.
-Through this way, we can also list our surrounding city in the world’s cleanest cities list.
+So, we need to maintain a systematic discipline that can further help decrease the pollution in our surroundings.
+In this way, we can also list our surrounding city in the world’s cleanest cities list.